Toggle mobile menu visibility

 Extension to Sheringham Shoal and Dudgeon wind farms

 There will be a significant expansion of the existing Dudgeon and Sheringham wind farms.
-The project will result in an additional 719 MW total, without the need for a booster station.
-Landfall for both will take place either in Weybourne or Bacton, and both will connect to the Norwich Main substation.
+The project will result in an additional 719 MW total.
+Landfall for both will take place at Weybourne and both will connect to the Norwich Main substation.
 The Secretary of State granted development consent on 17 April 2024.
+Delays in the consenting process means that onshore work are not expected until 2026.

 For more information about the extension of the Sheringham and Dudgeon wind farms, visit the Planning Inspectorate website.